1,000+ Opportunities

 ALL APPLICATIONS MUST BE SUBMITTED ELECTRONICALLY.
 Hand delivered or mailed applications, incomplete applications, or applications submitted after the Submission Deadline will not be accepted.
 DMPED Business Development FY26 Technology Ecosystem Fund Request for Application (RFA) FY26 Technology Ecosystem Fund Application Link FY26 Technology Ecosystem Fund Notice of Funding Availability (NOFA)

-Based on current listing details, eligibility includes: Accelerators, venture studios, event series, workforce development initiatives, and other related entrepreneurial support organizations located within Washington D. C. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Accelerators, venture studios, event series, workforce development initiatives, and other related entrepreneurial support organizations located within Washington D. C. Confirm the full requirements in the official notice before applying.

 The DC Growth Fund, administered by the Office of the Deputy Mayor for Planning and Economic Development (DMPED), supports entrepreneurs, startups, and small businesses relocating to or expanding in Washington, DC.
 The program encourages job creation and commercial office space occupancy, with a focus on growth-stage startups ready to scale.
 Eligible applicants must occupy or plan to occupy commercial space in DC, have at least 5 employees at the site, and commit to creating at least 5 new jobs over two years.
 Preference is given to businesses in the central business district and in high-growth sectors including consulting, business services, and communications and design.
 Recipients must maintain at least 50% on-site work hours and participate in workforce development programs benefiting DC residents.
 Both for-profit and non-profit entities may apply.